tc39/proposal-first-class-protocols/README.md

 ### protocols throw when not fully implemented

-If a class that is implementing a protocol is missing some of the required fields, it will fail at class definition time.
+If a class that is implementing a protocol is missing some of the required symbols, it will fail at class definition time.
 This program will throw:

 ```js
 protocol I { a; b; }